Elizabeth9-77/Scales-Tails-V2/README.md

 **Admin Panel**

 Through Django's built-in Administration Panel, the Admin has full access over the data submitted to the website by registered Users.
 To access the Admin panel the Admin user adds '/admin/' to the end of the URL to display []().
 A username and password is requested.
-For FreeFido, Admin approval is needed for articles and comments to keep the site on topic and to prevent spamming.
+For Scales & Tails, Admin approval is needed for articles and comments to keep the site on topic and to prevent spamming.
 Registered, logged-in users' have instant access to make a booking and upload images.

 ![django admin panel view]()
-*Django Admin panel view for FreeFido Administrator - content selection menu on left hand side*
+*Django Admin panel view for Scales & Tails Administrator - content selection menu on left hand side*

 Users articles and comments require approval by the Admin of Scales & Tails to keep the website content on topic.
 Admin can change the status of articles from 'Draft' to 'Published'.